 Making changes to your diet to manage MS is best approached on a try it and see basis.
 Having considered cost, convenience and, in the case of exclusion diets, how to maintain the correct nutritional balance, an individual could try adding or removing something from their diet and monitoring whether it has any effect on their own MS.

 Research into diet and multiple sclerosis has been limited.
 However, there has been research into a healthy diet for other conditions, which found that a diet that was low in fat, with lots of fruit and vegetables reduced someone's risk of developing heart disease, strokes and certain cancers.
+Consequently this forms the basis for the Government's advice for a healthy balanced diet to provide all the nutrients required to be as active and healthy as possible.
+This includes foods from the major food groups of fruit and vegetables, carbohydrates, fat, protein and dairy products.

 More recently, research into vitamin D suggests that a deficiency in this may have a role in the onset of MS.